His wife and four children.

 Two of the suspects were held, but the shooter fled the scene.
 On April 16, he and another gang member were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.
 The shooter pleaded guilty to murder in exchange for being spared the death penalty.
 He was sentenced to life in prison on June 3, 1932.

 Detective Kelly was survived by his wife and four children.

-There are currently no photos for Detective James L. Kelly.
+There is 1 photo for Detective James L. Kelly.